 Founders stock refers to the equity that is given to the early founders of an organization.
 The stocks differ in a few ways from common stocks in a secondary market.
-The key differences being that founder’s stock can only be issued at face value, and it comes with a vesting schedule.
+The key differences are that founders stock can only be issued at face value, and it comes with a vesting schedule.

 Founders stock is not a legal term per se.
 It’s simply used to describe the shares issued to the early participants of a firm.
 It could be investors and any other individual who helped transform the idea of a company into reality.
 Consequently, a firm’s bylaws may not even include the term.

 Why Consider a Vesting Schedule for Founders Stock